 On April 9th, 1924, Magnolia Nesmith was born to her parents Lottie and Bennie Nesmith!
 She was raised and educated in Hemmingway (Williamsburg), South Carolina, along with her many siblings, cousins, aunts and uncles!
 Her early years of working on the family farm was the backbone of her hospitality and kindness!

-To send flowers in memory of Magnolia Mullen (Nesmith), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Magnolia Mullen (Nesmith), please visit our Heartfelt Sympathies Store.

 During her twenties she moved to Norfolk, Virginia and married James Thomas Mullen (deceased).
 She worked many years as a baker employed by Copperthite Pie Company, Giant Open-Air Market and Farm Fresh!
 She retired from Farm Fresh after 34 years!